Dave Henderson

 David Lee Henderson (July 21, 1958 – December 27, 2015), nicknamed "Hendu", was an American professional baseball player.
 He played in Major League Baseball (MLB) for the Seattle Mariners, Boston Red Sox, San Francisco Giants, Oakland Athletics, and Kansas City Royals during his 14-year career, primarily as an outfielder.

 Henderson is best remembered for the two-out, two-strike home run he hit in the top of the ninth inning in Game 5 of the 1986 American League Championship Series.
 He helped his teams reach the World Series four times during his career—Boston in 1986 and Oakland from 1988 to 1990, with Oakland winning the championship in 1989.
-His uncle Joe Henderson appeared in 16 MLB games as a pitcher during the mid-1970s.

-Road to the majors
+Henderson lived in the Seattle area after his playing career, working as a Mariners broadcaster.
+He died of a heart attack in 2015.

+Early life and amateur career

 Henderson was born in Merced, California and grew up in nearby Dos Palos, where he attended high school and played both baseball and football.
 With the football team, which won championships in 1975 and 1976, he played tight end, running back, and strong safety.
-One of his baseball teammates was future College World Series MVP Stan Holmes.
-The team won championships in 1976 and 1977.
+One of his baseball teammates was Stan Holmes, who later won the College World Series Most Outstanding Player Award.
+Dos Palos won championships in 1976 and 1977.
 Henderson's uniform numbers—42 in football, 22 in baseball—were both retired by the Dos Palos Broncos, which inducted him into the school's Hall of Fame in 2012 and named their baseball field in his honor.